zlou/CS766-final-project/README.md

 <br>
 ### Experiment results
 Here are some results of our proposed algorithm:
 Size map are shown as following, as can be seen from the size map result, the overall outlines and structure of objects can be seen clearly.
-Some surface pixels are smoothed which do not affect too much on the overall performance.
+Some surface pixels are smoothed which do not affect too much on the overall performance.<br>
 <img src='/imgs/result0.png' position="center" width=400><br>
 <br>
 ### Evaluation